sushantt1201/ai-clinic-management-system/README.md

 - Confirmed Google Sheets appointments are synchronized into the patient dashboard by email.
 - Patients can cancel confirmed appointments from their dashboard.
 - Patients can reschedule appointments through a dedicated slot-selection dialog.
-- Rescheduling checks the selected doctor's live Google Sheets schedule, prevents weekend bookings, excludes occupied slots, and revalidates availability before submission.
+- Rescheduling checks the selected doctor’s live Google Sheets schedule, prevents weekend bookings, excludes occupied slots, and revalidates availability before submission.
-- Cancellation updates only the matching booking's status, cancellation reason, and timestamp while also attempting to remove its Google Calendar event.
+- Cancellation updates only the matching booking’s status, cancellation reason, and timestamp while also attempting to remove its Google Calendar event.

-### 🔐 Authentication and Account Security
+### Authentication and Account Security

 - Separate patient, doctor, and administrator login experiences.
 - Patient and doctor registration.